Workspaces

 contains changes that are temporarily stored somewhere else to move them out of the way.

-The following basic Git commands move changes between these workspaces.
+The following basic Git commands are used to move changes between these workspaces.

 git add